The Impact of Bad Office Design on Employee Stress Levels ...and how you can make improvements!

 Wall colouring can actually have a psychological impact on your staff.
 Choosing the wrong shade could be hampering happiness and productivity.

-A disorganised office layout or messy, chaotic surfaces can create extra tasks for staff, or make the existing tasks take longer.
+A disorganised office layout or mess, chaotic surfaces can create extra tasks for staff, or make the existing tasks longer.

 The lighting lowdown